kagamirudo/FPGA/kung_lu_support/README.md

 # LU IO Package

-A comprehensive C library for LU decomposition matrix processing with hardware integration support for Kung-Lu systolic array architectures.
+A C library and simulation harness for LU decomposition matrix processing with hardware integration support for Kung-Lu systolic array architectures.
+The primary entry point for end-to-end verification is `test_lu_simulation.c`, which constructs a test band (test vector) input, simulates the hardware LU output stream with the correct timing and order, and validates the extracted L and U matrices as well as the reconstruction L*U = A.

 ## Overview